 - SURV2004 Introduction to Surveying

-This course provides an overview of surveying fundamentals and knowledge as required by an Architectural Technician or Technologist.
-It combines field and classroom exercises, introducing the student to the acquisition and application of data in topographic surveys.
-This is a one-week, five-day comprehensive course.
+This course provides an overview of surveying fundamentals and knowledge.
+It combines field and classroom exercises and introduces students to the acquisition and application of data from topographic surveys.

 Prerequisite: MATH 1002